font-variation-settings CSS属性提供了对 variable font 特征的低级控制，通过指定要更改的特征的四个字母轴名称及其值。

 font-variation-settingswill always override those set using the corresponding basic font properties, e.g.

 font-weight, no matter where they appear in the cascade.
+In some browsers, this is currently only true when the

 /* Use the default settings */ font-variation-settings: normal; /* Set values for variable font axis names */ font-variation-settings: "XHGT" 0.7; /* Global values */ font-variation-settings: inherit; font-variation-settings: initial; font-variation-settings: unset;